andmarku/Exploratory-search-simulator/src/main/java/backlogg.md

+PRIORITY (FIX THIS WEEKEND)
+===

+* Implement all measures.
+(DUE SATURDAY)
+    * Implement rank biased sampling.
+    * Is rank biased clusters ready?
+    * Is rank biased overlap ready?

+* Make entire simulator ready for runs.
+(DUE SUNDAY)
+    * Run tests and see how it works.
+        * Does it break?
+        * Is the stored files OK?
+        * Go through each new file, write comments and explain logic.

+Start simulations on MONDAY!

+old
+===
 * I can greatly increase the speed through reusing retrieved lists with the same items.
     * I can at least have an inner loop for the expansion, where I reuse the same lists.
     * Perhaps I can also to one poll with the most segmented version and then add together